wlsf82/gitlab-cypress/README.md

 > Before running the tests, create a file called `cypress.env.json` in the project root directory, based on the `cypress.env.example.json` file, and update the value of the `user_password` property with the credentials of the `root` user.

-> After that, log into your local GitLab environment and create an access token with the 'api' scope, and then, in the `cypress.env.json` file, add a property called `gitlab_access_token` with the value of the just created token.
+> After that, log into your local GitLab environment and create an access token with the `api` scope, and then, in the `cypress.env.json` file, in the property called `gitlab_access_token`, update its value with just created token.
 This token will be used by most of the tests.

 > An easy way to create this token is to simply run the test `cypress/integration/createAccessToken.spec.js` in interactive mode (see below for instructions), and use the automatically created token to update the `cypress.env.json` file.